ntnhut/LeetSolve/docs/source/Dynamic_Programming/368_Largest_Divisible_Subset.md

 [8,4,2,1,]
 ```

-This solution efficiently finds the largest divisible subset of a given set of numbers by dynamically updating the size of the subsets and maintaining the previous index of each element in their largest subset.
+This solution finds the largest divisible subset of a given set of numbers by dynamically updating the size of the subsets and maintaining the previous index of each element in their largest subset.

 It iterates through the sorted array of numbers, updating the size of the largest subset that ends with each element by considering the previous elements that are factors of the current element.
-By keeping track of the maximum subset size and the index of the largest element in the subset, it efficiently constructs the largest divisible subset.
+By keeping track of the maximum subset size and the index of the largest element in the subset, it constructs the largest divisible subset.

 This approach optimizes the computation by avoiding redundant calculations and leveraging dynamic programming techniques to efficiently explore the solution space.

 ### Complexity

 * Runtime: `O(n^2)`, where `n` is the number of elements in the `nums` vector.
 The nested loop searches for previous elements with divisibility relationships, which may lead to quadratic time complexity in the worst case.
-However, it efficiently maintains information about subset sizes and elements, reducing redundant calculations and improving performance.
+However, it maintains information about subset sizes and elements, reducing redundant calculations and improving performance.
 * Extra space: `O(n)`.

 ## Key takeaway